gedejong/avida-wiki/Internal-resources.md

 <pre>COLLECT_SPECIFIC_RESOURCE 0</pre>
 This setting determines which resource the <i>collect-specific</i> instruction affects.
 (Remember that resources are numbered from 0 in the order they appear in the environment file.)
 It also specifies which resource should be added to injected or newborn organisms if non-zero amounts are specified by RESOURCE_GIVEN_ON_INJECT or RESOURCE_GIVEN_AT_BIRTH.
 It should not be given a value outside of the range of resource ids.

+<h3> collect-specific-ratio </h3>
+Rather than collecting a single specific resource, the <i>collect-specific-ratio</i> instruction collects some amount of all resources.
+By default, it collects one unit of each resource.
+A different ratio for a given resource can be specified with the config option NON_1_RESOURCE_RATIOS.
+<pre><nowiki>NON_1_RESOURCE_RATIOS resource_index1:amount, resource_index2:amount</nowiki></pre>
+Every time the <i>collect-specific-ratio</i> instruction is executed, the organism executing it collects one of each resource not mentioned in the config setting and the amount specified after the colon for each other resource.
+(Remember that resources are numbered from 0 in the order they appear in the environment file - resource_index should not be a value outside of the range of resource ids).
+For instance, a config setting like this:
+<pre><nowiki>NON_1_RESOURCE_RATIOS 1:2, 3:.5</nowiki></pre>
+Would result in the organism collecting 1 unit of resource 0, 2 units of resource 1, .5 units of resource 3, and 1 unit of any additional resources.

 <h2> Using internal resources to complete reactions </h2>
 <div align="center">
 <img src="images/inres_using.gif" alt="An organism will use internal resources to complete reactions when there is more internal resource than available environmental resource." />